Borden Chase

+Early life

+He was born Frank Fowler in New York, the son of an English couple who emigrated to Brooklyn.
+His father abandoned his wife and child, and Chase was raised by a set of grandparents who lived in Bensonhurst.
+He left school at fourteen and went through an assortment of jobs, including driving for gangster Frankie Yale and working as a sandhog on the construction of New York City's Holland Tunnel, where he worked with union leader Norman Redwood.
+He briefly serived in the Navy during World War One.

 Career

-Early jobs

-Born Devin Borden, he left school at fourteen and went through an assortment of jobs, including driving for gangster Frankie Yale and working as a sandhog on the construction of New York City's Holland Tunnel, where he worked with union leader Norman Redwood.

 He turned to writing, first short stories and novels, and later, screenplays.
 He changed his name to Borden Chase, allegedly getting his nominal inspiration from Borden Milk and Chase Manhattan Bank.

-Novelist
+It did not become his legal name until 1955.

 Chase wrote a story based on his Holland Tunnel experience with Edward Doherty.
 Film rights were bought by Fox Films who hired Chase to adapt the book and act as a technical adviser.
 The result was Under Pressure (1935), directed by Raoul Walsh.
 Chase later adapted it into the novel East River.
 (It was later filmed as "High Air" for Screen Directors Playhouse in 1956.)
+He also wrote regularly for magazines, later saying "I used to do a million words per year.
+My pulp market was Argosy and Detective Fiction, and I used to bat those things out, serials; and the slick market was American Magazine, The Saturday Evening Post and Liberty.”

 Fox bought another story by Chase, Midnight Taxi (1937).
 Universal bought his novel Hells' Kitchen Has a Pantry and filmed it as The Devil's Party (1938).
 Fox bought another Chase story, Blue White and Perfect (1937) and turned it into a Michael Shayne film, Blue, White and Perfect (1942).
 His 1939 story Dr Broadway provided the basis for Anthony Mann's first film, Dr. Broadway (1942).
 Another 1939 story Pay to Learn was filmed as The Navy Comes Through (1942).
 Harrigan's Kid (1943) was based on his novel.